 Ask Around: My suggestion is that you ask around or look up on the web various coaches offering similar services in your area (which can be local or global) and use that as a guide as to what is an acceptable rate for life coaching fees for your level of experience and gives you a good profit margin after expenses.

-Bottom line is to charge what you feel comfortable with and will have your coaching business making a profit.
+Bottom line is to start charging fees for life coaching that you feel comfortable with and be willing to keep raising your rates so your coaching business making a profit.

 You may be in coaching because you love it, but you have to eat!